PoisotLab/ms_metaweb_transfer/README.md

 quantitative instruments are designed [@Turak2017UsiEss], with specific strategies often enacted at smaller scales [@Ray2021BioCri].
-Yet these national divisions, in large parts of the world, reflect nothing except for the legacy of settler colonialism, and operating under them must be done under the clear realization that they contributed to the ongoing biodiversity crisis [@Adam2014EleTre], can reinforce environmental injustice [@Choudry2013SavBio;
-@Dominguez2020DecCon], and on Turtle Island especially, will probably end up being replaced by Indigenous principles of land management [@Eichhorn2019SteDec;
+Yet these national divisions, in large parts of the world, reflect nothing except for the legacy of settler colonialism; indeed, the use of ecological data is not an apolitical act [@Nost2021PolEco].
+Operating under the framework of national boundaries, and relying on data infrastructures designed to answer questions within them, must be done under the clear realization that this logic contributed to the ongoing biodiversity crisis [@Adam2014EleTre], can reinforce environmental injustice [@Choudry2013SavBio; @Dominguez2020DecCon], and on Turtle Island especially, will probably end up being replaced by Indigenous principles of land management [@Eichhorn2019SteDec; @Nokmaq2021AwaSle].
-@Nokmaq2021AwaSle].

 **Acknowledgements:** We acknowledge that this study was conducted on land within the traditional unceded territory of the Saint Lawrence Iroquoian,